 Social Prescribing

-A social prescriber helps people find non-medical solutions to improve their well-being.
+Social prescribers help people find non-medical solutions to improve their well-being.
 They connect individuals with community resources and activities.
 This helps improve factors like social isolation, mental health, and lifestyle.
 The goal is to enhance quality of life by considering other aspects of a person’s health beyond medical treatment.

 The service can help you: